Krista Chronister, Vice Provost for Graduate Studies

 Transferred credit may not be used to meet the requirement of 24 credits in University of Oregon graded graduate courses, nor are they used in computing the UO cumulative GPA.

-An undergraduate student working toward a bachelor's degree must request permission to register for a graduate-level course.
-The student must file a Reservation of Graduate Credit form with the Graduate School by the first Friday of the term in which he or she wants to enroll in the graduate course.
+An undergraduate student must request permission to register for a graduate-level course.
+The student must file a Reservation of Graduate Credit form with the Division of Graduate Studies by Wednesday of week 1 of the term in which they want to enroll in the graduate course.
+The form is available on the Division of Graduate Studies website.
 Two options are available for disposition of course credits.

 Include the graduate-level course in requirements for the bachelor's degree.
 To be eligible, the student must be admitted as an undergraduate and have earned a minimum GPA of 3.00 in each of the three terms prior to enrolling in the graduate course.
-Undergraduates receiving less than a grade of B in a graduate-level course will be ineligible for enrollment in graduate-level course work.
+Non-admitted non-degree seeking students are ineligible for this status.
+Undergraduates receiving less than a grade of B in a graduate-level course will be ineligible for further enrollment in graduate-level course work.

 Reserve the graduate-level course for consideration by a department after admission as a graduate student.
 This option is available to seniors only and is limited to a maximum of three graduate courses not exceeding a total of 12 credits.
 To be eligible, the student must have earned a minimum GPA of 3.00 in each of the three terms prior to enrolling in the graduate course.
+Non-admitted non-degree seeking students are ineligible for this status.
 Undergraduates receiving less than a grade of B in a graduate-level course will not be allowed to use the course toward a master's degree, and will be ineligible for further reservations of graduate credit.

-Nondegree seeking undergraduate students are ineligible for Registration of Graduate Credit.
-This includes Community Education Program students and undergraduate postbaccalaureate students.
-Undergraduates do not qualify to receive credits for the following graduate classes: Research (601), Supervised College Teaching (602), Internship (604), Reading and Conference (605), Field Studies or Special Problems (606), Workshop (508 or 608), Special Topics or Colloquium (508 or 608), and Practicum, Terminal Project, or Supervised Tutoring (609).
+Undergraduates do not qualify to receive credits for the following graduate classes: Research (601), Supervised College Teaching (602), Internship (604), Reading and Conference or Special Problems (605), Field Studies or Practicum (606), Workshop or Laboratory Projects (508 or 608), and Terminal Project or Capstone (609).